 Anyone looking to working in Germany should really go for a language course.
-It’s true that some profiles don’t require German much, but if you have language skills, that’s extremely beneficial.
-Knowing German helped me connect with my colleagues and I also got my permanent residency very quickly.
-So, that is my first piece of advice.
+It’s true that some profiles don’t require much German, but if you have language skills, that’s extremely beneficial.
+Knowing German helped me connect with my colleagues.
+And I also obtained my permanent residency very quickly.

-Secondly, when you start applying, don’t get impatient with the amount of time till you get a response.
+Secondly, when you start applying, don’t get impatient.
 Usually, recruiters require some time to respond to applications, even with a rejection.
 Don’t give up too quickly.
-You may require many applications before you get successful because there are so many applicants from India and all over the world.
+You may require many applications before you succeed because there are so many applicants from India and all over the world.
 For the same reason, it’s so important to have a high-quality resume and cover letter, something that catches the eye of the person that is filtering the profiles.
-Even though a professional application is something so basic, it carries so much weight.
+Even though a professional application is something so basic, it carries a lot of weight.

 Another important thing is planning.
 Coming to Germany on a business trip or for vacation is different from moving to Germany for work.
 When you come by yourself, you have to do everything independently.
-You should inform yourself as much as possible and list down every step to get a proper understanding of the process, so that if something goes wrong you know the steps to solve the problem.
-Of course, having the right contacts helps.
-If you have those, you can get correct guidance, so it’s good to enhance your professional network a bit, and put some effort to do research etc.
+You should inform yourself as much as possible.
+List down every step to get a proper understanding of the process.
+This way, if something goes wrong you know the steps to solve the problem.
+Of course, having the right contacts also helps.
+If you have those, you can get correct guidance, so it’s good to enhance your professional network a bit, and put some effort to do research.

-And finally, I would recommend to everyone to schedule a meeting with ProRecognition because they really go out of their way to help you out and guide you in a perfect manner.
-It really helped me a lot.
+And finally, I would recommend to everyone to schedule a meeting with ProRecognition.
+They really go out of their way to support and guide you.
+That really helped me a lot.

 Thanks for sharing your experience!